 Summer Teaching Symposium (STS)

 Full-time faculty are invited to join the Academy for Teaching and Learning Excellence (ATLE) for our annual Summer Teaching Symposium.
-The Summer Teaching Symposium is a multi-day event that focuses on teaching and learning strategies and renewal ideas for faculty members.
+The Summer Teaching Symposium is a two-day event that focuses on teaching and learning strategies and renewal ideas for faculty members.

 Participants must be on nine or twelve month faculty contract; this is the one event ATLE offers which is not open to graduate students or to adjuncts.
 Faculty are asked to attend the entire event (in other words, do not sign up if you have competing obligations during part of the workshops).